< Previous species

 Sirius cupiens (Iredale, 1931)

-Description: Shell with whorls broadly rounded and shouldered, suture very deeply impressed.
+Description: Shell with whorls roundly shouldered, suture very deeply impressed.
 Spire whorls with 4 strong, weakly beaded cords below shoulder and 3 weaker cords above.
-Base of last whorl with 5 cords with single intervening threads.
+Base of last whorl with 5 cords with intervening single threads.
 Axial sculpture of slanting riblets, most prominent on shoulder and between spirals on base.
 Umbilicus a narrow slit.
 Aperture almost circular; inner lip reflected onto columella, outer lip thin (broken).
 Colour fawn with spiral band of reddish-brown patches at the shoulder.

 Size: Holotype 9.3 mm in length (not 11 mm as in original description).